waggle-sensor/summer2024/abraham/solar/README.md

 ```

 ## How To Run The Model Training Script
 In order to run the script, you must have updated the "img+power||(1).csv" file with the correct image paths on your local machine.
+Unfortunately I don't have the script, so you will have to make it.
+It is not super difficult as it is updating file paths.

 The end of the file paths will look similar to this.